secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 The parsing of each valid JSON file must be done as follows:

 1. Readout the security level of each valid file such that each file can be associated with its level (filename : level).
-Add defined level to a set of all possible levels for later processing.
+  (Optional) Add defined level to a set of all possible levels for later processing.
-All files not containing an (positive) integer number as value will be discarded.
+  All files not containing an (positive) integer number as security level value will be discarded.

-2. Readout the version of all files.
+2. Parsing of the version of all files:
-All files with values in the wrong format will be excluded from further processing.
+  All files with values in the wrong format (see {{#version}}) will be excluded from further processing.
-Find the latest (according to version) Secure Crypto Config file with the highest appearing security level (determined beforehand).
+  Find the latest (according to version) Secure Crypto Config file with the highest appearing security level (determined in previous step).
   The path to this file will be used as default path used for each cryptographic use case if nothing else is specified by the user.
-It will also be possible to specify a custom path to the Secure Crypto Config, select a specific or the latest Secure Crypto Config of a specific security level for usage.
-If a two files with identical levels and version number will be found only the first occurring file will be considered.
+  If two or more files with identical levels and version number are found, only the first one will be used, others are discarded.

-3. The unique algorithm identifiers for the execution of a specific cryptographic use case will be readout at the time the users invokes a method for a specific cryptographic use case.
+3. The unique algorithm identifiers for the execution of a specific cryptographic use case will be parsed at the time the users invokes a method for a specific cryptographic use case.
-The algorithm identifiers for the specific use case are readout and will then be compared to the supported algorithm identifiers of the Interface.
+  The algorithm identifiers for the specific use case are parsed and will then be compared to the supported algorithm identifiers of the Interface.
-The supported algorithms are specified inside an enum/list.
+  The supported algorithms are specified inside the interface (e.g. with an enmum).
   The identifiers will be compared with the supported ones in order of their occurrence inside the file.
-If one matching identifier was found this one will be used for execution.
+  If one matching identifier is found it will be used for execution.
   If it is not a matching one the value will be skipped and the next one will be compared.
   If none of the algorithms inside the selected Secure Crypto Config can be found an error will occur.

 ### Delivery of Secure Crypto Config with Interface

-- [x] Define used subfolder or similar

 Each Secure Crypto Config Interface must be published in such a way that it uses (a copy of) the recent Secure Crypto Config repository.
-This can be realized by providing it in a subfolder.
-With this it is possible that a new Secure Crypto Config can be deployed by using a new version of the Interface.

 The Secure Crypto Config will be stored inside the subfolder `scc-configs` which should be located in the Interface's `src`-folder if existent.
 The structure of the `scc-configs` folder will be the same as in the described hierarchy of the Github repository.
-In a new version of the Interface the latest published Secure Crypto Config and its signatures must be added.
+In any new version of the Interface the latest published Secure Crypto Config and its signatures must be used.

 If new Secure Crypto Configs will be published for which no published version of the Interface is available, the custom repository approach can be used as described in the following.